ceduarte25/all-about-philippines/README.md

 ## License

-Licensed under the MIT License, Copyright © 2023-present [AAP TEAM](https://allaboutphilippines.info/team).
+Licensed under the GPL-3.0 license, Copyright © 2023-present [AAP TEAM](https://allaboutphilippines.info/team).

 See [LICENSE](./LICENSE) for more information.